lsst-sqre/gafaelfawr/docs/dev/development.rst

 2. Installs pre-commit, tox, and tox-docker.
 3. Installs the pre-commit hooks.

-On macOS hosts, you may also need to run:
+On macOS hosts, you may also need to run the following in the terminal window where you run ``make init`` and where you intend to run ``tox`` commands:

 .. code-block:: sh

    export LDFLAGS="-L/usr/local/opt/openssl/lib"

-in the terminal window where you run ``make init`` and where you intend to run ``tox`` commands.
-Otherwise, OpenSSL isn't on the default linker path and the psycopg2 Python extension may not build.
+Otherwise, OpenSSL isn't on the default linker path and some Python extensions may not build.

 .. _pre-commit-hooks: